EnautMendi/Muskit/README.md

 A sample cicuit is available <a href="https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/ExampleProgram.py"> here </a>.

 ## Configuration Files
+The main configuration files are described below.
+Note that within each file, we provide more details for variable and its possible valid values.

 ### QuantumGate.py
 QuantumGate.py has two purposes: 1) It can be used to configure Muskit to use quantum gates to be used in MutantsGenerator; 2) To specify newly implemented gates to be used by Muskit.
 A sample file is available <a href="https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/QuantumMutation/QuantumGates.py"> here </a>.